 As one of South Korea’s best actresses, Bae assumes that role excellently.
 Similar to Iwai, Bae too has also rarely received the opportunity to perform on screen as a mother throughout her acting career (her last feature film, the very impressive disaster film Tunnel, cast her as a concerned mother and wife but didn’t always put her in a strongly maternal role) but she rarely skips a beat as the matriarch of her clan and is a joy to watch.

-With Chang-Ok’s Letter, Iwai brings the same level of detail and care he would give to his young, sometimes broken, women to a hard-working and loving maternal figure.
-Eun-ha is a warm strongly-written character, beautifully realised by a terrific Bae Doo-na.
-Although Chang-Ok’s Letter is just a web series with the financial backing of Nescafe (which means obligatory product placement here and there but fear not, it is not intrusive at all and doesn’t take away from the heart of the series), let’s hope that these slight deviations from Iwai’s usual storytelling fixations eventuate into a further maturation in his filmmaking.
+With Chang-Ok’s Letter, Iwai brings the same level of detail and care he gives to his young and sometimes broken women, to a hard-working and loving maternal figure.
+Eun-ha is a warm and strongly-written character who is beautifully realised by a terrific Bae Doo-na.
+Although Chang-Ok’s Letter is just a web series with the financial backing of Nescafe (which means obligatory product placement here and there but fear not — it is not intrusive at all and doesn’t take away from the heart of the series), let’s hope these slight deviations from Iwai’s usual storytelling fixations eventuate into a further maturation in his filmmaking.

 Shunji Iwai’s four-part web series, Chang-Ok’s Letter, starring Bae Doo-na is currently available to view for free on YouTube with English subtitles.